kadena-community/kadena.js/packages/libs/client/etc/client.api.md

 export interface IPollOptions {
     // (undocumented)
     confirmationDepth?: number;
+    // Warning: (ae-incompatible-release-tags) The symbol "interval" is marked as @public, but its signature references "Milliseconds" which is marked as @alpha
+    //
     // (undocumented)
     interval?: Milliseconds;
     // (undocumented)
     onPoll?: (id: string) => void;
+    // Warning: (ae-incompatible-release-tags) The symbol "timeout" is marked as @public, but its signature references "Milliseconds" which is marked as @alpha
+    //
     // (undocumented)
     timeout?: Milliseconds;
 }